Board of Directors

 Halvatzis is a former Child Care Director for the Lake Houston Family YMCA.
 In this position, she directed the YMCA after school child care program in twenty-five elementary schools in Humble ISD and Huffman ISD which provides services to 1,000+ children daily.

-Halvatzis currently volunteers a great amount of time lending legal and professional advice to The Village Learning Center.
+Halvatzis currently volunteers a great amount of time lending legal and professional advice to The Village Centers.

 Peter W. Mantell – Treasurer – Business Owner & Managing Partner, Independent Consulting Associates